pabloinsente/pabloinsente.github.io/_posts/2020-04-19-intro-linear-algebra.md

      [3]]

-## Vector dimensions and coordinates
+## Vector dimensions and coordinate system

 Vectors can have any number of dimensions.
 The most common are the 2-dimensional cartesian plane, and the 3-dimensional space.
 Vectors in 2 and 3 dimensions are used often for pedgagogical purposes since we can visualize them as geometric vectors.
 Nevetheless, most problems in machine learning entail more dimensions, sometiome hundreds or thousands of dimensions.
 The notation for a vector $\bf{x}$ of arbitrary dimensions, $n$ is: